 Ph.D.
 Johns Hopkins University

 María Lumbreras is a historian of early modern Iberian art and visual culture.
 One focus of her research is the history of antiquarianism, particularly the roles played by replication and material experimentation in period understandings of evidence.
-Other interests include artistic networks of exchange, premodern environmental thinking and its relationship to art-making, archival practices, and sixteenth- and seventeenth-century philosophies of expertise.
+Trained in both art history and the history of science, her other interests include artistic networks of exchange, premodern environmental thinking and its relationship to art-making, archival practices, and sixteenth- and seventeenth-century philosophies of expertise.

 Lumbreras received her PhD from Johns Hopkins University and her MA and BA from the Universidad Autónoma in Madrid.
 Her research has been supported by the Center for Advanced Study in the Visual Arts, the Singleton Center for the Study of Premodern Europe, the Metropolitan Museum of Art, and Harvard University.